elephaint/pgbm/README.md

 ##### Numba backend #####
 * Numba >= 0.53.1 (https://numba.readthedocs.io/en/stable/user/installing.html).

-The Numba backend does not support differentiable loss functions.
+The Numba backend does not support differentiable loss functions and GPU training is also not supported using this backend.

 ### Support ###
 See the [examples](https://github.com/elephaint/pgbm/tree/main/examples) folder for examples, an overview of hyperparameters and a function reference.
 In general, PGBM works similar to existing gradient boosting packages such as LightGBM or xgboost (and it should be possible to more or less use it as a drop-in replacement), except that it is required to explicitly define a loss function and loss metric.